FAQs What Is Pain and Suffering in Personal Injury Cases?Request a Free Consultation

 These damages are split up between special damages (monetary figures that can be objectively calculated) and general damages (subjective figures determined by a judge or jury based on evidence, testimonies, and interpretations).

-Pain and suffering (general damages) is any physical or mental pain suffered after an accident or injury.
+Pain and suffering are considered general damages and include any physical or mental pain suffered after an accident or injury.
+These damages can include the following:

 However, there are some factors that judges and juries will commonly consider when evaluating pain and suffering:

-Anything that falls under special damages isn’t considered pain and suffering.
+Anything that falls under special damages is not considered pain and suffering.
 Special damages are monetary figures that can be added up to an objective, definite dollar amount.
+These may include the following: